TSP (Trisodium Phosphate) In Cereal: Is There Paint Thinner In Your Corn Flakes?

 Maybe I should retitle this post “Is There BLEACH in Your CEREAL?!”

 Because of its alkalinizing cleaning properties, TSP was used in dishwashing soap and laundry detergent until it was phased out in 2011 after the EPA found it was harmful to the environment.
-The Clean Water Act, published by the EPA, lists TSP as a “Hazardous Substance” while the Center for Disease Control (CDC) recommends to “Avoid All Contact.” (note the link that I had for this information has been removed from the CDC’s site–I can’t find it any longer.)
+The Clean Water Act, published by the EPA, lists TSP as a “Hazardous Substance” while the Center for Disease Control (CDC) recommends to “Avoid All Contact.” (note the link that I had for this information has been removed from the CDC's site.)
 The CDC lists these TSP ingestion symptoms: abdominal pain, burning sensation, shock, or collapse.

 Doesn't sound too good.